Psarades: History

 Another report, at the beginning of the 20th century, also stated that Nivitsi was a predominantly Bulgarian village.
 According to the statistics of Vasil Kanchov ("Macedonia, Ethnography and Statistics"), 200 Bulgarian Christians lived in the village in 1900.

 After the Ilinden Uprising in 1904, the whole village passed under the jurisdiction of the Bulgarian Exarchate.
 According to the Exarchist secretary Dimitar Mishev (1906), there were 528 Bulgarian Exarchists in Nivitsi.
 The Bulgarian church "Virgin Mary" was built here in 1893.

 Prespa agreement

 On 17 June 2018, the Prime Ministers of Greece and the Republic of Macedonia signed an agreement at the village, aiming the end of the Macedonia naming dispute.
 The Prespa Agreement took its name from homonymous lake, on the shores of which the village of Psarades was built.

 Demographics

 Psarades had 172 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Psarades was populated by Slavophones.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Psarades was populated by Slavophones.
 The Macedonian language was spoken in the village by people over 30 in public and private settings.
 Children understood the language, but mostly did not use it.

-The 2011 census recorded 83 inhabitants in the village.
+The 2021 census recorded 73 inhabitants in the village.
 The community of Psarades covers an area of 41.064 km2 (153/4 sq. mi.).